The Stone Tape: Plot

 Excited by the possibilities presented by a recording medium that uses a person's senses as the means of recording and playback, Brock and his team move into the room.
 They bombard it with their technology, hoping to find the "stone tape" secret and have it play on demand.
-Brock is certain that the walls hold the secret, but he fails to develop a predictable method of triggering.
-Under mounting pressure to succeed, Brock uses every available instrumentation, only to be told, by Jill, that the presence she had felt earlier was now gone, apparently meaning that the "tape" has been erased.
+Brock is certain that the walls hold the secret but he fails to develop a predictable method of triggering anything.
+Under mounting pressure to succeed, Brock uses every available instrument, only to be told, by Jill, that the presence she had felt earlier was now gone, apparently meaning that the "tape" has been erased.
 Brock's failures are compounded when his superiors signal their lost confidence in him, requiring him to share Taskerlands with a rival research team working on a new washing machine.

 Embittered, Brock no longer wants anything to do with the stone tape.
 He disregards Jill's insistence that there is still more to learn about the room and her mounting concerns that it is dangerous to stop their research.
-As Brock directs the team to resume its past projects, the Vicar reappears, claiming to have found records of the unsuccessful exorcism, not in 1892, but much earlier, in 1760, before the house even stood.
+As Brock directs the team to resume their past projects, the vicar reappears, claiming to have found records of the unsuccessful exorcism, not in 1892 but much earlier, in 1760, before the house even stood.

-Realising that the phenomenon occurring in the room is far older than the house, Jill theorizes that the stone tape can be recorded over again and again, like magnetic recording tape; the maid's death was simply the most recent and clearest recording.
+Realizing that the phenomenon occurring in the room is far older than the house, Jill thinks that the stone tape can be recorded over again and again, like magnetic recording tape; the maid's death was simply the most recent and clearest recording.
 Independently continuing her research, Jill realizes that the maid's death was masking a much older recording, left many thousands of years ago.
-Brock cruelly dismisses her findings and forces Jill to take a two-month leave to prevent her from continuing her research.
+Brock cruelly dismisses her findings and forces Jill to take a two-month leave of absence to prevent her from continuing her research.

 When Jill returns to the room one last time, a powerful, malevolent presence from the much-degraded older recording besieges her senses.
-Like the maid before her, she dies while frantically trying to escape it.
+Like the maid before her, she dies while frantically trying to escape it—running up the steps and falling to her death.

 During an inquest, Brock tries to save face by denouncing Jill as having been mentally unstable.
-Afterwards he orders that all of Jill's research be destroyed without reviewing it.
-The "haunted" room has been declared of historical importance by a preservation society, prohibiting development, destruction, or commercial use.
-He makes a final visit to the room and discovers to his horror that the stone tape has made a new, crystal-clear recording: that of Jill screaming his name as she dies.
+Afterwards, he orders that all of Jill's research be destroyed without reviewing it.
+The "haunted" room has been declared of historical importance by a preservation society, prohibiting development, destruction or commercial use.
+He makes a final visit to the room and discovers to his horror that the stone tape has made a new, crystal-clear recording: that of Jill screaming his name as she dies...